kennyliyang/pFedGP-PathMNIST/README.md

     --data-name pathmnist \
     --data-path ../datafolder/medmnist_path_dictionary.pkl \
     --num-steps 500
-Note: You can easily run experiments on other datasets by replacing --data-name pathmnist with cifar10 or cifar100, and adjusting the --data-path accordingly.

 Citation
 Please cite the original paper if you want to use the core pFedGP framework in your work: